SpongePowered/SpongeDocs/source/plugin/data/keys.rst

 There are cases where you may care about not only the direct value for a Key, but the keyed value encapsulating it.
 In that case, use the ``getValue(key)`` method instead of ``get(key)``.
 You will receive an object inheriting from :javadoc:`BaseValue` which contains a copy of the original value.
-Since we know that current health is a :javadoc:`MutableBoundedValue`, we can find out what is the minimum possible value and set our target's health just a tiny bit above that.
+Since we know that current health is a :javadoc:`MutableBoundedValue`, we can find out the minimum possible value and set our target's health just a tiny bit above that.

 **Code Example: Bring a target to the brink of death**